Peyton List (actress, born 1986): Namefellow

-List shares the same name with a fellow actress, Peyton List (born 1998).
+List shares the same name with a fellow actress, Peyton List, born in 1998.
 The younger List was interviewed by Access Hollywood, saying she uses Peyton R. List to avoid confusion.
+Union SAG-AFTRA's policy prohibits actors with the same name; however, this instance of identical professional names went unnoticed due to the older List using her middle name to sign up with SAG-AFTRA and the younger one using her first name.

-Union SAG-AFTRA's policy avoids actors with the same name; this instance went unnoticed.
-They appeared in the same scene—when the older List starred on As the World Turns as Lucy Montgomery.
-Years later, the younger List cited confusion when they stayed at the same hotel—they received daily call sheets and voicemails for each other.
-IndieWire noted the confusion appeared on the website Wikipedia, where both actresses's articles started out with exactly the same introduction text of: "Peyton List is an American actress and model."
+They appeared in the same scene when the older List starred on As the World Turns as Lucy Montgomery.
+Years later, the younger List cited confusion when they stayed at the same hotel; they received daily call sheets and voicemails for each other.
+IndieWire noted that the mix-ups have appeared on Wikipedia, where both actresses' articles started out with exactly the same introduction text of: "Peyton List is an American actress and model."
 Both actresses provided voice performances for Batman: Hush (2019).